 9. In case of refusal to publish the article the editorial office sends the author a motivated refusal.

 10. In the presence of negative reviews of the manuscript from two different reviewers or one negative on its revised version, the article is rejected without consideration by other members of the editorial board.

 11. After the editorial board decides on the admission of an article to the publication, the responsible secretary shall inform the author about it and indicate the publication period.

-12. The maximum period of review - between the dates of receipt of the manuscript to the editorial office and the rendering of the decision by the editorial board) is one month, the maximum is two months.
+12. The minimum period of review (between the dates of receipt of the manuscript to the editorial office and the rendering of the decision by the editorial board) is one month, the maximum is two months.
 Each article is reviewed by at least two reviewers.

 13. The original reviews are stored in the editorial office for three years.

 - notify Editorial staff of any conflicts of interests that may determine their findings;